-Upon completing online registration, a copy of the registration document may be obtained at the DACC Registration counter on the Central Campus (room DAMA-115), at any other DACC location, or at the NMSU Registrar's Office.
+Upon completing online registration, students may either print out the registration document themselves or ask for it at the DACC Registration Office on the East Mesa Campus (DASR 101H), at any other DACC location, or at the NMSU Registrar's Office.

 REGISTERING IN PERSON.
-Students must obtain a course-request card from their academic advisor, complete the card and have the advisor sign it, and then submit the card to the DACC Registration Office (DAMA-115), to the NMSU Registrar's Office, or to a registration office at any other DACC location.
+Students must obtain a course-request card from their academic advisor, complete the card and have the advisor sign it, and then submit the card to the DACC Registration Office in DASR 101H on the East Mesa Campus, to the NMSU Registrar's Office, or to a registration office at any other DACC location.
+In some cases, the student must obtain the instructor and/or department head signature of the course request card before submitting it to a registration office.
 Once registered, students should obtain their registration document, which is available at the DACC Registration Office or at any other location where one may register.
 The registration document includes a student's official class schedule, along with related financial information.

 The Web registration system will not accept requests for the S/U grading option unless the course is offered exclusively on an S/U basis.
 Likewise, the system will not accept requests for the "audit" grading option.
-To request S/U or audit grading for courses, see your academic advisor.
+To request S/U or audit grading for courses, students will need to see their academic advisor.

 Students need to use their NMSU user ID and password to access Web registration through the my.NMSU.edu website.
-In the event that a student forgets his/her password, the system will allow the student to reset it online, provided (s)he answers a security question correctly.
+In the event that a student forgets his/her password, the system will allow the student to reset it online, provided (s) he answers a security question correctly.
 If attempts to do so fail, the student must consult with the ICT help desk in room 140 of the NMSU Computer Center (646-1840).